SarveshRajoba/Youtube-learning-manager/logs /README.md

 ## Progress Log
 See `readme_progress.md` for a detailed project log and status table.

+## Future Scope
+- **Partial on-site preview with redirect**: Allow users to watch an initial segment (e.g., first 5%) of a video or the first video of a playlist embedded on the site, then prompt/redirect them to YouTube to continue (or continue seamlessly if they have Premium).
+Ensure full compliance with YouTube Player API and Terms of Service (no ad/skipping circumvention).
+- **Custom playlist creation synced to YouTube**: Let users curate custom playlists by selecting videos in the app; upon save, create/update the playlist on their YouTube account via OAuth 2.0 and the YouTube Data API.
+Handle scopes/consent, rate limits, and token refresh.

 ## Further Reading
 - [Rails API Authentication: A Guide to Devise and Devise-JWT Integration (Medium)](https://medium.com/@alaminkhanshakil/rails-api-authentication-a-guide-to-devise-and-devise-jwt-integration-3626710e24c1)